 Bring your own bike or rent one from one of the many bike rental shops sprawled around the Cape.
-I recommend calling the rental shop before showing up, though, as these businesses are seasonal and may have abbreviated hours due to COVID-19.
+I recommend calling the rental shop before showing up, as these rentals tend to book out.

 Soak in the foliage, crisp fall air, and gentle sea breeze as you cycle around Cape Cod.
 You won’t want to get around the Cape any other way!